bachar78/e-photo-frontend/README.md

 # PHOTO EComerce

-- Camping-Life-App is an Full Stack application built with the NExt.js, Graphql, and stripe.
+- PHOTO EComerce is an Full Stack application built with the NExt.js, Graphql, and stripe.
   The backend is built with strapi .
 - It is for people who like to purchase photographic instruments and the user has his own profile where he can see the history of his purchases